-We also perform a large-eddy simulation to demonstrate and verify the performance of the ATS method and compare it against the Gaussian wake identification and characterization method described further in Sect.
-4.3.
-We use the PALM LES code with a built-in actuator disc with rotation (ADR) wind turbine model (Maronga et al., 2020).
-The results produced with the model were shown to capture the reduction of the wake deficit with the downstream distance at the rate similar to the encountered for wind turbines (Vollmer et al., 2015, 2017; Doubrawa et al., 2020).
+LES code with a built-in actuator disc with rotation (ADR) wind turbine model (Maronga et al., 2020).
+The results produced with the model were shown to capture the reduction of the wake deficit with the downstream distance at the rate similar to the accounted for wind turbines (Vollmer et al., 2015, 2017; Doubrawa et al., 2020).
 The wake recovery aspect is particularly important to test the ATS method performance in the far wake.
-The currently used polynomial kernel also allows fitting the Gaussian function

-130 to compare it with the ATS method.
+The currently used polynomial kernel also allows us to fit the Gaussian function to compare it with the ATS method.

-The domain contains $2304 \times 576 \times 192$ points and has the horizontal grid spacing of 4 m.
+The domain contains $2304 \times 576 \times 192$ points and has horizontal grid spacing of 4 m.
 The vertical spacing below 600 m is also 4 m.
 Above 600 m, the vertical spacing is stretched with a factor of 1.08, capped at maximum 8 m grid cell height.
 The roughness length of $z_0 = 0.0005$ m corresponds to the calm sea surface.
-The Coriolis forcing is enabled for the latitude of 54°, and the wind speed components are set to $u = 10.5 \text{ ms}^{-1}$ and $v = -2.6 \text{ m}^{-1}$ so that the flow rotation is compensated and

-135 the flow is aligned with the x-axis resulting in the horizontal speed of 10 ms^{-1} at the hub height.
+The Coriolis forcing is enabled for the latitude of 54° , and the wind speed components are set to u = 10.5 m s-1 and v = -2.6 m-1 so that the flow rotation is compensated for, and the flow is aligned with the x axis, resulting in horizontal speed of 10 m s^{-1} at the hub height.
 The surface temperature is 277 K and increases by 1 K per 100 m.
 Neither heat flux nor surface heating are activated.
 During the simulation the turbulence intensity reaches 6.6%.